Tyriek-cloud/Wikipedia-Article-NLP-And-GenAI-App/README.md

 So I researched solutions to modify the tokenization and other features of the application.

-The Chatbot is currently a work-in-progress.
+The Image Generator is currently a work-in-progress.
 It will be improved over time.